ryanaswift7/dotfiles/README.md

 ## Imperative Sadness
 There are a couple of things that I did imperatively (mostly for my sanity).
 I installed [nixGL] (https://github.com/nix-community/nixGL) imperatively using the nix-channel method.
+It's a wrapper that allows OpenGL to work with HM-installed packages.
+For example, Alacritty needs it (`nixGL alacritty`).
-Yes, I could have used Flakes and that would be better but I didn't.
+Wezterm would also need it, but for some reason the `GPU` front end doesn't render text correctly on the version in the Nixpkgs repo, so I'm using `WebGpu` and it works fine without the nixGL wrapper.
+Yes, I could have used Flakes to install NixGL and that would be better but I didn't.
-Also, I left my theming to lxappearance because I could not get the Home Manager GTK options to work for some reason.
-All the packages are installed in HM, I just open lxappearance once during initial setup and set my theme, icons, and cursor.

 ## Other Notes